Black Friday Deals 2020 – Menu

 Speaking on the study's findings, Sara Richter, Emarsys CMO said that:

 "Black Friday is set to be unlike any other we've ever had.
-As a result, retailers are going to need to make sure they're able to capitalize on e-commerce to offset the likely dip in in-store revenue this year."
+As a result, retailers are going to need to make sure they're able to capitalise on e-commerce to offset the likely dip in in-store revenue this year."

 Here at T3 this news is anything but a surprise, with us advising deal hunters that they faced far greater competition online this year than ever before.
 That said, though, we're hearing increasingly in the Black Friday deals rumour mill that many of this year's biggest discount deals will still be made available in stores, just not in as greater quantity.